redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 <br><hr><br>

-5. Create a new Azure Resource Group using the AZ CLI
+5. <strong>Create a new Azure Resource Group using the AZ CLI</strong>
     * You already have a resource group in your subscription.
 Create the new resource group using the same location as your existing resource group.
     * Name the resource group "MyRG_" followed by your initials

 <br><hr><br>

-6. Configure Azure CLI Defaults
+6. <strong>Configure Azure CLI Defaults</strong>
     * Configure AZ CLI to default to table output
     * Configure AZ CLI to use the same default location as your resource groups

 <br><hr><br>

-7. Log into interactive mode and create a new Azure storage account using the AZ CLI
+7. <strong>Log into interactive mode and create a new Azure storage account using the AZ CLI</strong>
     * Make the storage account use Standard Locally Rundandant Storage
     * Create the storage account in the resource group you previously created
     * Create a blob container within this storage account

 <br><hr><br>

-8. Verify you have now created the resource group and storage account in the portal
+8. <strong>Verify you have now created the resource group and storage account in the portal</strong>
     * If not done so already, visit ``https://portal.azure.com``

 ## Advanced areas to explore